Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Logarithmic bound---proof of

 \logbnd*

 We first introduce more notation that will be needed in the proof.
-We look more carefully at the $k$-th step.
-Before active darts for the $k$-th step are determined, the walks in $R\circ L$ can be split into two categories building on notation defined in \cref{sub:prelim}: \begin{enumerate} \item \emph{Completed faces:} cycles of $R \circ L$.
-Those are closed walks that corresponds to 0-open faces which will not change any more, and \item \emph{Candidate walks:} those are partial faces that originates at an unpaired dart $d_s$ and lead to an unpaired dart $d_e$ (possibly $d_s=d_e$). \end{enumerate} Now, we determine the active darts for the $k$-th step.
-Observe that if a candidate walk starts with a dart~$d_s$ and ends with~$d_e$, then it can complete a face in step~$k$ only if both $d_s$ and~$d_e$ become active.
+We look more carefully at step $k$.
+At this step the walks in $R\circ L$ can be split into two categories building on notation defined in \cref{sub:prelim}: \begin{enumerate} \item \emph{Completed faces:} cycles of $R \circ L$.
+Those are closed walks that corresponds to 0-open faces which will not change any more, and \item \emph{Candidate walks:} those are partial faces that originates at an unpaired dart $d_s$ and lead to an unpaired dart $d_e$ (possibly $d_s=d_e$). \end{enumerate} For each vertex in $\Vup$, we will pick an \emph{active dart} randomly from the set of all unpaired darts incident with this vertex.
+Observe that if a partial face starts with a dart~$d_s$ and ends with~$d_e$, then it can complete a face in step~$k$ only if both $d_s$ and~$d_e$ become active.
 We call such walks \emph{active} in step $k$.
-We further partition the active walks into \begin{enumerate} \item[(1)] the ones where $d_s=d_e$.
-Observe that such are necessarily 1-open faces and so we refer to them as \emph{1-open active faces}, and \item[(2)] the other (i.e., $d_s\neq d_e$), which we refer to as \emph{potential faces}. \end{enumerate} An active dart $d\in D_k$ is called \emph{1-open} if $L(d)$ is the dart incident with some 1-open face.
+We further partition the active walks into \begin{enumerate} \item[(1)] Those for which $d_s=d_e$.
+Observe that such are necessarily 1-open faces and so we refer to them as \emph{1-open active faces}, and \item[(2)] All other active walks (i.e., $d_s\neq d_e$), which we refer to as \emph{potential faces}. \end{enumerate} An active dart $d\in D_k$ is called \emph{1-open} if $L(d)$ is the dart incident with some 1-open face.
 An active dart $d\in D_k$ is called \emph{potential} if $L(d)$ is incident with some potential face.
-We would like to give more intuition on our naming here.
-We will strengthen \cref{o:at-most-one-face} so that under certain circumstances, only potential faces may complete a face.
+We will give more intuition on our terminology.
+We will show that under certain circumstances, only potential faces may complete a face.
 Therefore, we call unpaired darts in $D_k$ together with darts that do not take part in any active walk \emph{non-contributing}.
-Let $PF_k$ be a random variable representing the number of potential faces and $O_k$ be a random variable representing the number of 1-open active faces in step~$k$, after active darts were chosen.
+Let $\PF_k$ be a random variable representing the number of potential faces and $O_k$ be a random variable representing the number of 1-open active faces in step~$k$, after active darts were chosen.
+Let $F_k$ denote the total number of completed faces added during step $k$.

 We now describe our random procedure in detail.
+We refer to Figure \ref{fig:rpb} for an example of this random process.